wdpypere/documentation/docs/CAF/textrender.md

             .INI format (using `Config::Tiny`)

-        (Previously available module <general> was removed in 15.12.
+        (Previously available module &lt;general> was removed in 15.12.
         Component writers needing this functionality can use the [CCM::TextRender](https://metacpan.org/pod/CCM::TextRender) subclass instead).